 - Understand learners’ strengths and needs

 - Retrieved from (2017, August) https://education.alberta.ca/inclusive-education/what-is-inclusion/

 Alberta Education in partnership with the Alberta Teacher’s Association and other provincial organizations have designed new Teacher Quality Standards and Leadership Quality Standards.

 “The revision of this resource, the Teaching Quality Standard (TQS) and the complementary development of a School Leader Standard (SLS) (principal, vice-principal) and subsequent School Authority Leader Standard (SALS) (superintendent, associate superintendent) will heighten public assurance about the quality of education in Alberta and emphasize our shared commitment to develop the conditions necessary for optimal student learning for every student in every Alberta school.”

 - Teaching Quality and School Leader Standards - Alberta School Councils' Association. (n.d.).
 Retrieved September 12, 2016

-Two significant changes in both the TQS and SLS is the addition of specific standards regarding the professional practice expectations for meeting the needs of First Nations, Metis, and Inuit students and Inclusive Practice.
+Two significant changes in both the TQS, SLS, and SALS is the addition of specific standards regarding the professional practice expectations for meeting the needs of First Nations, Métis, and Inuit students and diverse learners through Inclusive Practices.
 Both of these areas of development are impacted throughout the processes outlined in this document.